Servant Leadership Lecture Series

 The premiere event for the series, the annual Ike Skelton Lecture, will feature public leaders, including politicians, military figures, educators, business leaders and journalists.
 Speakers will focus on the spirit of service and leadership displayed by Ike Skelton during his life and the shared missions of Whiteman AFB and UCM.

-The second lecture of the series features NASA Astronaut, Michael S. Hopkins (Col., USAF).
-Hopkins will present the Ike Skelton Lecture from 9:30 - 11 a.m.
-Thursday, Oct.
-9, 2014 in Hendricks Hall.
+The third lecture of the series features Master Sgt.
+Cedric King.
+King will present the Ike Skelton Lecture at 9:30 a.m. and 2 p.m.
+Wednesday, Sept.
+21, 2016 in Hendricks Hall.